 The rest of the paper is structured as follows.
-Section II describes the experimental design.
-Section III summarizes the main results.
-Section IV tests for the mechanisms.
-Section V shows the robustness of the results.
-Section VI discusses some implications of the results and concludes.
+Section II describes the main experimental design and how we test for the mechanisms driving behavior.
+Section III summarizes the main results and the evidence for the mechanisms.
+Section IV shows the robustness of the results.
+Section V discusses some implications of the results and concludes.